COTMA Achievement Awards

 Individual members of museums also deserve recognition.

-Nominations for Volunteer Achievement Awards are to be sent to the Secretary, Mal Rowe at email mal.rowe@gmail.com , should be on no more than one A4 page and should describe in some detail the contribution your nominated volunteer.
+Nominations for Volunteer Achievement Awards are to be sent to the Secretary, Mal Rowe, at email secretary@cotma.org.au, should be on no more than one A4 page and should describe in some detail the contribution your nominated volunteer has made in line with the points listed above.